 Wake Forest Power

-A division of the Town of Wake Forest, Wake Forest Power is comprised of 26 employees who strive to provide uninterrupted electric service to nearly 8,000 residential and commercial customers through the regular maintenance and upkeep of the town's electric distribution system.
+A division of the Town of Wake Forest, Wake Forest Power strives to provide uninterrupted electric service to nearly 7,000 residential and commercial customers through the regular maintenance and upkeep of the town's electric distribution system.

 Thanks to these efforts, our customers enjoy dependable electric service 99.9% of the time.
 On those rare occasions when power is interrupted, the problem is often traced to equipment issues that are undetectable prior to the outage and unpredictable wildlife.